Nozbe/Michael.team/en/promo.md

 img: promo-25.jpg
 ---

-# Nozbe promo?
+# Nozbe promo!

-On this page I post if/when we are running a special offer for [Nozbe][n] - my [task and project manager](/nozbe) that helps *SMART business owners and their teams get their private and professional life organized in a simple way*.
+Special offer for [Nozbe - my task and project manager](/nozbe) that helps *SMART business owners and their teams get their private and professional life organized in a simple way*.

 [![{{ page.title }}](/img/{{ page.img }})][l]

-## Promo: Get 3 months of Nozbe Premium/Business for free!
+## Get 3 months of Nozbe Premium/Business for free!

 Terms: